mtzelepi/mtzelepi.github.io/_pages/about.md

 ### About me

-I am a postdoctoral researcher in the <a href="https://www.csd.auth.gr/en/">Department of Informatics</a> of <a href="http://www.auth.gr/en">Aristotle University of Thessaloniki (AUTh)</a>, working in the <a href="https://cidl.csd.auth.gr/">Computational Intelligence and Deep Learning</a> group on European and national funded research projects.
+I am a postdoctoral researcher with the <a href="https://www.iti.gr/iti/en/home/"> Information Technologies Institute (ITI)</a> /<a href="https://www.certh.gr/root.el.aspx">Centre for Research and Technology Hellas (CERTH)</a>, working in the <a href="https://idt.iti.gr/index.html">Intelligent Digital Transformation Laboratory</a>.
+Previously, I was working as a postdoctoral researcher at the <a href="https://cidl.csd.auth.gr/"> Computational Intelligence and Deep Learning (CIDL)</a> research group.
 I hold a BSc, an MSc and a PhD in Informatics from AUTh, since 2013, 2016, and 2021, respectively.
 My <a href="research">research</a> interests lie in the area of *Deep Learning*, focusing on a broad spectrum of topics, ranging from representation learning and retrieval to robotics perception and timeseries analysis and forecasting.